Have a great year by launching a 365-day project.

-Go ahead and decide: what’s the most important objective that you hope to achieve in 2013.
-Once you’ve decided, ask yourself what action you could carry out on a daily basis in 2013 in order to improve your performance in the area you’ve chosen.
-Here are twenty-five ideas:
+Go ahead and decide: what’s the most important objective that you hope to achieve in the new year.
+Once you’ve decided, ask yourself what action you could carry out on a daily basis in order to improve your performance in the area you’ve chosen.
+Here are twenty-six ideas:

-1. Document 2013 by taking a photo a day.
-At the end of 2013 you can look through your gallery and remember what you did each day of the year.
-As an alternative, here are 365 topics; take a picture that represents the topic for each day.
+1. Document the year by taking a photo a day.
+At the end of 2the year you can look through your gallery and remember what you did each day of the year.
+As an alternative, here are 365 topics — take a picture that represents the topic for each day.

 2. Meditate every day for a year.